shreekrishnalamichhane/Audio-Meter-with-JS/README.md

 So, Here I use a button to solve that problem.
 So the function will load only you click on that button.

-### I believe on opensource.
-So any pull requests with the bug fixing and new feature will be appreciated.
 Thanks.